duoyw/PilotScope/README.md

 <!-- ## License
 ## Publications -->
 ## License
-FederatedScope is released under Apache License 2.0.
+PilotScope is released under Apache License 2.0.

 ## Contributing
 As an open-sourced project, we greatly appreciate any contribution to PilotScope!